Catching Flies: Releases

 Catching Flies first came to prominence in October 2012, when his remix of Mt.
 Wolf's track "Life Size Ghosts" received fame on YouTube, and took praise from scores of music blogs.
 As a result, the track raced to the number one spot on Hype Machine.

-In 2012, Catching Flies released his debut EP The Stars, which contained three tracks of original music, including his remix by Mt.
+In 2012, Catching Flies released his debut EP The Stars, which contained three tracks of original music, including his remix of Mt.
 Wolf.

-In June 2013, Catching Flies released his second EP The Long Journey Home EP, and was self-released through his own label, Indigo Soul, on Bandcamp.
+In June 2013, Catching Flies released his second EP The Long Journey Home, which was self-released through his own label Indigo Soul, on Bandcamp.
 Later, both EPs were officially released on Spotify and iTunes in November 2013.

 He has since received radio support from Gilles Peterson, Annie Mac, Mary Anne Hobbes, Lauren Laverne, and Huw Stephens.

 In November 2016, Catching Flies released a mini EP, consisting of two instrumental songs: "Komorebi" and "Mama's Wisdom".
 Afterwards, the track "Komorebi" reached number one on HypeMachine.
-The track has subsequently been sampled by US Hip-Hop sensation Phora in "R U Still" on his debut album Yours Truly Forever, which debuted at No.1 on the US Hip Hop Charts.
-Mama's Wisdom was originally premiered in Bonobo's BBC Radio One Essential Mix.
+The track was subsequently sampled by US hip-hop artist Phora in "R U Still" on his debut album Yours Truly Forever, which debuted at No. 1 on the US hip hop charts.
+"Mama's Wisdom" was originally premiered on Bonobo's BBC Radio One Essential Mix.

 Ahead of his debut album scheduled for release in 2019, Catching Flies released a new single in September 2018 featuring Oscar Jerome and Jay Prince.
-It was described as a "jazz-soul-infused electro lullaby" by The Guardian and awarded their "Hot Tracks" pick.
+It was described as a "jazz-soul-infused electro lullaby" by The Guardian and chose it as their "Hot Tracks" pick.
 This was followed by "Satisfied" in November 2018.
 Bandcamp stated this album as "an intoxicating slice of dance music that gets a big boost from euphoric, gospel-y vocal samples".
 "Satisfied" has been supported and celebrated by the likes of Bonobo and George Fitzgerald (on his BBC Radio 1 Residency show).
 The release was accompanied by a short film about Catching Flies and his creative process, shot on 16mm film.
 It premiered on Nowness and received their pick of the day.

 Catching Flies' debut album Silver Linings was released on 5 July 2019.
 Future Music described this album as "a brilliantly eclectic record… a moving journey that will last long in the memory."
-Earmilk gave the album 8.5/10 stars and dubbed it "A soundtrack to summertime…" and Clash (magazine) summarised: "Killer beats, a dreamy, atmospheric sound, and artfully orchestrated introspection."
+Earmilk gave the album 8.5/10 stars and dubbed it "A soundtrack to summertime…" and Clash magazine summarised: "Killer beats, a dreamy, atmospheric sound, and artfully orchestrated introspection."

 Catching Flies released Silver Linings Remixed on 17 April 2020.
 It features remixes of tracks from his debut album, from DJ Seinfeld, Andhim, Grandbrothers, Soundbwoy Killah, Ron Basejam of Crazy P, and more.
-The album also includes a new track "Daymarks" and a version of "Yu" featuring Jehst and Blu.
+The album also included a new track "Daymarks" and a version of "Yu" featuring Jehst and Blu.
 He appeared on Mary Anne Hobbs' BBC Radio 6 Music show on 17 April 2020 to speak about the release.

 In March 2021, he was nominated for a BAFTA for his soundtrack work on the PlayStation game Sackboy.